mjpernot/mysql-change/README.md

     - ssl_disabled = False
     - ssl_verify_id = False
     - ssl_verify_cert = False

+  * TLS version: Set what TLS versions are allowed in the connection set up.
+    - tls_versions = []

   * NOTE:  Create a new set of entries for each slave in the MySQL replica set.